By Michael P. Sampson

 Service of Process: Can It Be Challenged?

 A summons, properly issued and served, is the method by which a court acquires jurisdiction over an entity.
 See Seymour v.
 Panchita Inv., Inc., 28 So.
 3d 194, 196 (Fla.
 3d DCA 2010).
 Defects in the summons may make service void.
-Id. at 196 (attempt to serve corporation with summons naming person individually was void to effect good service on the corporation of which he was registered agent.)
+Id. at 196 (attempt to serve corporation with summons naming person individually was void to effect good service on the corporation of which he was registered agent); Ineniera v.
+Freytech, 210 So.
+3d 211, 213 (Fla.
+3d DCA 2016).
 An entity, through sufficient affidavits, may challenge service and obtain a hearing to present evidence on the effectiveness of services.
 See Panama City Gen. P’ship v.
 Godfrey Panama City Inv., LLC, 109 So.
 3d 291, 293 (Fla.
 1st DCA 2013) (affidavits supported partnership’s assertion that managing partner identified in process server’s affidavit as having been served moved from his home to assisted living nursing facility two days before alleged service).

 A party who attempts to serve a foreign corporation not qualified to do business in Florida must show that the requirements for service have been met and that process has been served upon a person qualified to accept such process.
 Courts strictly construe statutory requirements and require strict compliance with them for effective service.
 See Grange Insurance v.
 Walton Transport, 2014 WL 1917987 *3, Case No. 3:13-cv-977-J-34MCR (M.D.
 Fla.
 May 13, 2014); Estela v.
 Cavalcanti, 76 So.
 3d 1054, 1055 (Fla.
 3d DCA 2011); Mecca Multimedia, Inc. v.
 Kurzbard, 954 So.
 2d 1179, 1181 (Fla.
 3d DCA 2007); S.T.R.
 Indus., Inc. v.
 Hidalgo Corp., 832 So.
 2d 262, 263 (Fla.
 3d DCA 2002).

 Failure to comply with the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters articles 2-6, November 15, 1965, 20 U.S.T.
 361 (Hague Convention), may invalidate service of process.
 See SDS-IC v.
 Florida Concentrates International, LLC, 157 So.
 3d 389 (Fla.
 2d DCA 2015) (service of process quashed because it did not comply with Florida law or China’s Central Authority under the Hague Convention).
 But note Article 10(a) of the Hague Convention permits service of process by mail.
 See Portalp International SAS v.
-Zuloaga, 40 Fla.
-L. Weekly D2791b (Fla.
-2d DCA December 18, 2015).
+Zuloaga, 198 So.
+3d 669, 675 (Fla.
+2d DCA 2015).

 Checklist for challenges to service of process: